Holidays in Greece: Everything you need to know before you go

 The beach of Nea Kameni

-Nea Kameni is a small Greek island which is located in the Aegean Sea just off the coast of Santorini.
-Sitting on this uninhabited island, visitors will find succulent plants that turn red in the summer.
+Nea Kameni is a small Greek island in the Aegean Sea just off the coast of Santorini.
+Sitting on this uninhabited island, visitors will find succulent plants that turn red during the summer.
 Nea Kameni also has a long history that attracts curious tourists every year.

 The beach of Perivolos